-Under the close supervision of a faculty member, students pursuing the Master of Arts in Music Theory will write a thesis that contributes to the field on a topic of their choosing.
-By serving as Graduate Teaching Assistants for our undergraduate theory courses, they receive a scholarship and stipend and also immediately gain teaching experience.
-Admission to the M.A. is highly selective, as it is primarily meant for students wishing to pursue a Ph.D. in music theory.
+Under the close supervision of a faculty member, students pursuing the Master of Arts in Music Theory write a thesis that makes an original contribution to the field on a topic of their choosing.
+By serving as Graduate Teaching Assistants for our undergraduate theory courses, our music theory students receive a scholarship and stipend and also immediately gain teaching experience.

-Graduate students with an interest in music theory might also choose to do a Certificate of Music Theory Pedagogy, which cultivates applied skills for careers in music education, performance, composition, arrangement and more.
+Graduate students with an interest in music theory might also choose to do a Certificate in Music Theory Pedagogy, which cultivates applied skills for careers in music education, performance, composition, arrangement and more.

 Application and Portfolio Requirements

 - Completion of an appropriate undergraduate degree or the equivalent.

 - Completed application, including transcript(s), three letters of recommendation, and statement of purpose for graduate study in this degree program.
 Please include a list of your theory teachers and the textbooks assigned for their theory courses in your statement.

 - An analytic essay or research paper that engages a music-theoretic issue.
 This paper should demonstrate critical and independent thinking in conjunction with the appropriate use of analytic tools, relevant musical examples, and primary and secondary sources as necessary.

 To be considered for a Graduate Teaching Assistantship in Music Theory, please submit the following additional materials:

 - The syllabi from your undergraduate theory courses.